-The Eastern Shore Faculty Academy and Mentorship Initiative (ES-FAMI), a collaborative effort among the Departments of Nursing at Salisbury University, Chesapeake College and Wor-Wic Community College prepares experienced BS and MS-prepared registered nurses for new roles as part-time clinical nursing faculty.
+The Eastern Shore Faculty Academy and Mentorship Initiative (ES-FAMI), a collaborative effort among the Departments of Nursing at Salisbury University, Chesapeake College and Wor-Wic Community College, prepares experienced BS, MS, and DNP-prepared registered nurses for new roles as part-time clinical nursing faculty.
 The lack of qualified nursing faculty, especially those from racially and culturally diverse backgrounds, is a concern among nursing schools across the nation.
-Additional objectives of this program are the recruitment of clinical experts in high demand specialties (maternal/newborn, pediatrics, psych, and community health) and encouragement of ES-FAMI graduates to further their education.
+Additional objectives of this program are the recruitment of clinical experts in high demand specialties (maternal/newborn, pediatrics, mental health, and community health) and encouragement of ES-FAMI graduates to further their education.

 Practice partners representing all regions of the Eastern Shore of Maryland include Atlantic General Hospital, Peninsula Regional Medical Center, and University of Maryland Shore Regional Health have joined the collaboration to enhance visibility of ES-FAMI within each healthcare system, provide feedback on the ES-FAMI curriculum for necessary revisions, and to facilitate entry of expert clinicians from their respective organizations into the Academy as part of life-long learning.